umdsais/puppet-nagios/README.md

 ## Development

-This module was written primarily for internal use - features we haven't needed to use probably haven't been written.
+This module was written initially for internal use - features we haven't needed to use probably haven't been written.
 Please send pull requests with new features and bug fixes.
 You are also welcome to file [issues](https://github.com/djjudas21/puppet-nagios/issues) but I make no guarantees of development effort if the features aren't useful to my employer.